01

 The Bagger-Sørensen Group

 Bagger-Sørensen & Co.
-A/S’ assets are invested in long-term listed securities, private equity, infrastructure funds etc.
+A/S’ assets are invested in long-term listed securities, private equity, infrastructure funds, etc.

 Bagger-Sørensen Real Estate A/S invests directly in property development.
 Bagger-Sørensen Equity A/S invests in SMEs with growth potential.